 Training is held at Southwell Park, Lyneham from 5-6:30PM on Wednesdays with older teams (typically u12 up but will depend on the coach) also training on Mondays at Southwell Park.
 Some older teams may also have a later training slot if field bookings allow.

-Games are played on Saturdays kicking of at 8:45AM on for the u7s to u9s and going through to around 3 PM for the u18s.
+Games are played on Saturdays kicking of at 8:45AM for the u7s to u9s and going through to around 3 PM for the u18s Div 1.

 Uni-Norths Juniors enjoys a close relationship with the Uni-North Seniors club with senior players being involved in coaching and joint training for the u16s and u18s.
 This provides a clear pathway from junior rugby into our senior club.